VostroNet/docker-crashplanpro/README.md

  ```

-## Connecting to Headless Docker Server
+## Connecting to Headless Crashplan Pro Client
-Once you have installed and started your Docker Crashplan Instance you will need to connect to it via a GUI from a remote device to configure.
+Once you have installed and started your Docker Crashplan Instance you will need to connect to it via a GUI from a remote device (Generally a PC) to configure the actual backups.

-You will need the information contained in the .ui_info file for your remote GUI device:
+You will need the information contained in the .ui_info file on the headless server and update the file on your PC:

+On your server run the following:
 ```
 docker exec crashplan cat /var/lib/crashplan/.ui_info
 ```

-On your remote management device update the settings to match:

-The contents should appear in the following format:
+Copy the information and then update your PC based on the following format.
+Location of .ui_info (below) is dependant on the OS of your PC.

 ```
 <port>,<token>,<ipaddress_of_server>
 ```

 Update the file and save.
 Once complete, restart the CrashPlan service/daemon on your remote management device and login.
 You should now be connected to your Docker Instance of CrashPlan.

 #### Locations Of .ui_info